 Ideally, you’ll want to find a donation page that’s somewhat related to your niche, although that’s not always guaranteed.

-If you can find a donation page that’s in your industry, I’d recommend using it, even if some of the evaluation factors aren’t as strong.
+If you can find a donation page that’s in your industry, we’d recommend using it, even if some of the evaluation factors aren’t as strong.
 They may even be worth paying a little extra for.

 But since donation pages that link out to other websites are often hard to come by, it’s OK if you don’t find one that’s related to your brand or website.